pepmartinez/keuss-server/docusaurus/docs/usage/amqp10.md

     }
   }
 ```

 ### Metrics

-These are the prometheus metrics provided for AMQP:
+These are the [Prometheus](https://prometheus.io/) metrics provided for AMQP:

 * `amqp_connections`: gauge, number of active amqp connections
 * `amqp_senders`: gauge, number of active amqp senders